Yverdon-les-Bains: Thermal springs

-The springs were known for its mineral baths and used at least since the Roman era, but most probably before, at the time of the Helvetii.
-It is supposed that the spring was a sacred place, with some sort of wooden structure.
+The springs were known for their mineral baths and used at least since the Roman era, but most probably before, at the time of the Helvetii.
+It is supposed that the springs were a sacred place, with some sort of wooden structure.
 Middle Age documents prove the existence of a spa centre, as early as 1429, and mention several useful buildings.

 By 1728, the authorities decided to have a new spa constructed.
 Its reputation grew rapidly.
 The 18th century saw major developments and brilliant success, for the town and the spa.
-Then followed a period of decline: the spa lost its drive and popularity, and degraded to a simple political meeting point, by 1800 already.
+Then followed a period of decline: the spa lost its popularity, and by 1800 had declined to a simple political meeting point.
 Completely neglected, the buildings dilapidated.

 Encouraged by the Spanish scientist A. Gimbernat, the local Council decided to reconstruct the spa centre and to renovate its hotel in 1897.
 The consequences of the First World War (1914–1918) were detrimental, the number of guests having significantly declined.
-Its reputation remained however intact, until the 1930s.
+Its reputation remained intact, however, until the 1930s.

 Another period of decay followed, and by 1960 the centre and its equipment were again so dilapidated that they had to be closed.
 The idea of balneology had also completely changed.
 The Municipality repurchased the spa, including the neighbouring Château d'Entremonts.

-Restoration failed twice, but the project of 1974 could finally be realized two years later.
+Restoration failed twice, but in 1974 the project could finally be realized.
 The spa reopened in 1977.
-Prospects for further thermal springs were successful in 1982, and a new outdoor pool could be added a year later.
+Prospects for further thermal springs were successful in 1982, and a new outdoor pool was added a year later.
 Today, the spa welcomes more than 1200 visitors per day.

 During an independent test by the RTS in February 2008, it was found that the water in the shower area of the thermal center had high levels of legionella pneumophila.
 During another test in 2011, the same programme found no significant levels of dangerous bacteria in the waters.
 However, in October 2014, there was a leak of 4000l of hydrochloric acid from one of the tanks in the thermal center.
 No one was hurt, and the bathers remaining in the pools were asked to evacuate.

 Champ-Pittet manor house

-The 18th century manor house, near the road to Yvonand, has served as summer residence of Frédéric Haldimand, burgher of Yverdon and first Governor of Canada (1777–1786), when this territory became part of the British crown.
+The 18th century manor house, near the road to Yvonand, has served as summer residence of Frédéric Haldimand, burgher of Yverdon and first Governor of Quebec (1777–1786), when this territory came under the British crown.

-This country-seat belongs now to Pro Natura, the Swiss League for the Protection of Nature, and is one of its two nature centres; organizing special exhibitions, audio-visual shows as well as guided tours of the nature reserve, the Grande Caricaie.
+This country-seat now belongs to Pro Natura, the Swiss League for the Protection of Nature, and is one of its two nature centres; organizing special exhibitions, audio-visual shows as well as guided tours of the nature reserve, the Grande Caricaie.